linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 1 (pages 1-500).md

 subjects of part III.
 Chapter 15, the first of two chapters in part III, focuses

-- n the classical theory of interest rates, which, it is assumed, provides the anchor for all interest rates in an economy.
+on the classical theory of interest rates, which, it is assumed, provides the anchor for all interest rates in an economy.

 The classical theory of interest rates provides insight into what factors